Outrage over teacher's arrest leads to death threats for superintendent

 - The schools superintendent stands by the decision to have the teacher taken away

-- A rally for teacher Deyshia Hargrave will take place Thursday afternoon
+- 'Stand by Deyshia,' educators chant in a rally for fellow teacher Deyshia Hargrave

 (CNN) A Louisiana superintendent says he's received death threats after a teacher who criticized his proposed raise was sent to jail.